Managing throughput capacity automatically with DynamoDB auto scaling - Amazon DynamoDB

 Many database workloads are cyclical in nature, while others are difficult to predict in advance.
 For one example, consider a social networking app where most of the users are active during daytime hours.
 The database must be able to handle the daytime activity, but there's no need for the same levels of throughput at night.
 For another example, consider a new mobile gaming app that is experiencing unexpectedly rapid adoption.
 If the game becomes too popular it could exceed the available database resources, resulting in slow performance and unhappy customers.
 These kinds of workloads often require manual intervention to scale database resources up or down in response to varying usage levels.

 Amazon DynamoDB auto scaling uses the AWS Application Auto Scaling service to dynamically adjust provisioned throughput capacity on your behalf, in response to actual traffic patterns.
-This enables a table or a global secondary index to increase its provisioned read and write capacity to handle sudden increases in traffic, without throttling.
+This enables a table or a global secondary index (GSI) to increase its provisioned read and write capacity to handle sudden increases in traffic, without throttling.
 When the workload decreases, Application Auto Scaling decreases the throughput so that you don't pay for unused provisioned capacity.

 Note